thejohnfreeman/xpring-py/README.rst

 Dependencies
 ------------

-The protocol buffers are in a submodule:
+The protocol buffers and definitions file are in submodules:

 .. code-block:: shell

    git submodule init

-Use Poetry_ to install dependencies and build the protocol buffers:
+Use Poetry_ to install dependencies, build the protocol buffers, and copy the definitions file:

 .. code-block:: shell

    poetry install
-   poetry run invoke proto
+   poetry run invoke prebuild

 .. _Poetry: https://python-poetry.org/docs/